 Wi-Fi is the most ubiquitous form of wireless networking technology.
 Pretty much every mobile device now comes with some form of Wi-Fi built into the device.
 This includes all tablet PCs currently on the market.
 The technology is designed for local area networking so it alone will not connect you to the internet.
 Instead, it allows connection into a home wireless network that shares a network broadband connection or a public hotspot with internet access.
 Since public hotspots are very common in many locations including coffee shops, libraries and airports, it is generally fairly easy to get connected to the internet.

 Recently some new 5G Wi-Fi networking products have started to be released.
 These are based on the 802.11ac standards.
 These products claim to be able to achived up transfer rates of up to 1.3Gbps which is three times the maximum that 802.11n and similar to that of gigabit ethernet.
 Like the 802.11a standard, it uses the 5GHz frequency but it is dual-band meaning it is also supports 802.11n on the 2.4GHz frequency.
-While this is available in router products, it has not made it into any tablets to date.
+While this is available in router products, it has only been implemented in a few high end tablets.

 Here is a breakdown of the various Wi-Fi standards along with their features:

 - 802.11a - 54Mbps, 5GHz Band, Used Mainly By Corporations

 - 802.11n - Up To 450Mbps Standard, 2.4 or 5GHz Band